Evan Lieberman

 Biography

-Evan Lieberman is the Total Professor of Political Science and Contemporary Africa, the Director of the Center for International Studies at the Massachusetts Institute of Technology.
-He directs the Global Diversity Lab (GDL) and MIT’s global experiential learning program, MISTI.
+Evan Lieberman is the Total Professor of Political Science and Contemporary Africa and is Director of the Center for International Studies.
+He also directs the Global Diversity Lab (GDL) and MIT’s global experiential learning program, MISTI

-He conducts research on the political-economy of development, especially in sub-Saharan Africa.
-In particular, he studies the democratic politics of governing ethnically and racially diverse societies, including with respect to the challenges of public health, climate adaptation, and ensuring respect for human dignity.
+Lieberman conducts research on the political-economy of development, focusing on the democratic politics of governing ethnically and racially diverse societies, including with respect to the challenges of public health, climate adaptation, and ensuring respect for human dignity.
+In his work, which is mostly focused on sub-Saharan Africa, Lieberman employs a mix of research methods, including the fielding of original surveys, experiments, comparative-historical analysis, and in-depth interviews.

 Lieberman received his Ph.D. from the University of California, Berkeley.
 Previously, he was Professor and Associate Chair in the Department of Politics at Princeton University (2002-14).
 In addition to his present MIT appointments, Lieberman co-coordinates the Boston-Area Working Group on African Political-Economy (BWGAPE), is a member of the E-GAP network and its steering committee on climate governance, and is a fellow of the Canadian Institute for Advanced Research (CIFAR).

 Lieberman is the author of Until We Have Won Our Liberty: South Africa after Apartheid (Princeton University Press, 2022), Boundaries of Contagion: How Ethnic Politics have Shaped Government Responses to AIDS (Princeton University Press, 2009) and Race and Regionalism in the Politics of Taxation in Brazil and South Africa (Cambridge University Press, 2003).
-He has also published articles in the American Political Science Review, Annual Review of Political Science, Comparative Political Studies, Politics & Society, Studies in Comparative International Development, Journal of Experimental Political Science, Journal of Democracy, and World Development.
+He has also published articles in the American Political Science Review, the British Journal of Political Science, the Annual Review of Political Science, Comparative Political Studies, Politics & Society, Studies in Comparative International Development, the Journal of Experimental Political Science, the Journal of Democracy, and World Development.

 Research